burrrata/cryptoeconomics.study_rust_edition/src/toy_rsa.md

     println!("\n// PARAMS //");

-    // pick 2 primes
+    // Pick 2 primes
     let p = 61;
     let q = 53;
     println!("p: {}\nq: {}", p, q);

-    // create the modulo group as a product of the primes let m = p * q; // 3233 println!("m: {}", m);
+    // Create the modulo group as a product of the primes
+    // note: this must be shared between parties otherwise
+    //       the protocol will not work
+    let m = p * q; // 3233
+    println!("m: {}", m);